Qualifying For Home Mortgage In 2019 And New Guidelines

 - The previous tax returns will prove that the borrower had consistent income and income will continue in future years to come

-- Besides the mortgage principal and interest payments, the mortgage loan borrower has added monthly housing expenses on top of the mortgage payments which are property taxes, homeowners insurance, and homeowner association fees
+- Besides the mortgage principal and interest payments, borrower has added monthly housing expenses on top of the mortgage payments which are property taxes, homeowners insurance, and homeowner association fees

-- All of these fees need to be calculated in qualifying the mortgage loan borrower and make sure that the mortgage loan borrower can afford it according to the Dodd-Frank Mortgage Reform Act of 2010
+- All of these fees need to be calculated in qualifying the borrower and make sure borrower can afford it according to the Dodd-Frank Mortgage Reform Act of 2010

 Need to document and factor in any additional mortgage loans and the amount the borrower pays on additional mortgage loans

-- If a mortgage loan borrower has other properties with mortgages or has second, third, or HELOC mortgages, these mortgages and mortgage loan payments need to be factored in when the mortgage lender qualifies for a mortgage loan borrower’s mortgage loan request
+- If a mortgage loan borrower has other properties with mortgages or has second, third, or HELOC mortgages, these mortgages and mortgage loan payments need to be factored in when lenders qualifies for borrower’s loan request

 Mortgage loan borrowers need to fully disclose any other properties they own